This post may contain affiliate links. Please see our disclosure policy.

 For the toasts:

-- 8 slices of white bread, crusts removed
+- 8 slices white bread, crusts removed

 - 1 large egg, plus 1 egg yolk

-- 100-150g sesame seeds (I like a mix of black and white)
+- 100-150 g sesame seeds, I like a mix of black and white

 - Vegetable oil, for frying

-For the green sauce: (optional)
+For the green sauce: optional

 - ½ large ripe avocado

-- 2 heaped tablespoon full-fat Greek yogurt
+- 2 heaped tbsp full-fat Greek yogurt

 - Salt and freshly ground black pepper